-If you want some afternoon tea inspiration for rhubarb season, try our delicate rhubarb and custard slice, or pretty pink rhubarb shortcakes.
-For early risers, we have a low-calorie breakfast rhubarb, and for night owls we have created some rhubarb cocktails to try.
+If you want some afternoon tea inspiration for rhubarb season, try our delicate rhubarb and custard slice, or pretty pink shortcakes.
+For early risers, we have low-calorie breakfast rhubarb, and for night owls we’ve created some rhubarb cocktails to try.
 Whatever the occasion, we have a rhubarb recipe…

 Bake our easy ginger traybake recipe with moreish Bonne Maman rhubarb compote, perfect with your afternoon cuppa.

-Check out this indulgent, creamy and super moreish rhubarb and custard bread and butter pudding.
+Check out our indulgent, creamy and super moreish rhubarb and custard bread and butter pudding.
 This recipe is a glorious mash-up of two classic British puds.

 Yoghurt or porridge served with poached fresh fruit makes a great healthy start to the day.
 Try poaching rhubarb in honey and orange for a quick breakfast topper.
 Here are our other low calorie breakfast ideas.

 American shortcakes are more like scones than biscuits.
 Usually filled with strawberries and cream these pink rhubarb ones are a great British twist.
 Looking for more scones recipes?
 Here you go!